According to a 2009 study, “Non-domestic, stray and feral animals spend the majority of their time foraging for food.

 - Mental enrichment is an activity whereby a dog’s mind is exercised through cognitive and sensory stimulation.
-Mental and sensory stimulation can be accomplished through things like trick training, puzzles, music, nosework, play, new sights and sounds, etc.
+Mental and sensory stimulation can be accomplished through trick training, puzzles, music, nosework, play, new sights and sounds, etc.

 Did you know that many professional dog trainers provide all of their dogs’ food through training?
 These dogs never eat from a bowl.

 How do I get started with food enrichment?

 Foods to ALWAYS Avoid!!